ConeDragon/docs/building/tracks/new/request-new.md

 ## Has someone else asked for it?

-Do a search in the [issues of the generic-track repository][generic-track-repo] for the name of the language to see if the language was already requested.
+Search for the [issues of the generic-track repository][generic-track-repo] for the name of the language to see if the language was already requested.
 Remember to check both open and closed issues.

 ## Will you be available to actively build and launch the track?